Red Cloak Endpoint Agent Installation๐

 The Agent Downloads tab also contains a link to the GPG Key needed for Linux installation, as well as checksums for the Taegis Endpoint Agent to verify the integrity of the package.

-Once downloaded, deploy with with your preferred host management tool, or manually install on an individual endpoint.
+Once downloaded, deploy with your preferred host management tool, or manually install on an individual endpoint.

 If you have problems or do not have prod access yet, your Secureworks representative can provide you with a URL to download the Red Cloak Endpoint Agent software (MSI, RPM, or DEB).
 This is typically provided as part of an onboarding email.